 What’s Wrong With Testing on Animals?

 Things change.
 Opinions change.
 Technologies change.
-And those of us who chose to live a “cruelty-free” lifestyle do so because we believe that testing cosmetics and household products on animals is wrong, cruel, unnecessary and should be abolished.
+And those of us who chose to live a “cruelty-free” lifestyle do so because we believe that testing cosmetics and household products on animals is wrong, cruel, unnecessary and should be illegal.

 But why do we think this way?